New York proposes banking rules to prevent illicit financing

 The measures have included everything from screening thousands of financial institution reports for signs of Islamic State-linked activity to striking the group’s oil infrastructure in Syria, a strategy that the U.S. says diminishes the group’s black-market earnings from oil by about a third.

-Former NYDFS superintendent, Benjamin Lawsky, first publicly discussed the planned state regulations in a February speech.[L1N0VZ2AV]
+Former NYDFS superintendent, Benjamin Lawsky, first publicly discussed the planned state regulations in a February speech

 The regulations stem from “serious shortcomings” uncovered during a series of investigations over the past four years focusing on terrorist financing and anti-money laundering compliance at financial institutions that have branches in New York, NYDFS said on Tuesday.